nmestrada/crowdsourced-papers-frontend/README.md

 👉 Please read our [Contributing guide](CONTRIBUTING.md) to get started. 👈

-You can also join are [Discord server](https://discord.gg/V6kzVAS) to ask questions.
+You can also join our [Discord server](https://discord.gg/V6kzVAS) to get in touch.

 # License